ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     1-bit field.

-    The flag bit indicates that the sender has used a new _SessionTemporaryKey_ and the receiver should increment the Kri of the sender and derive the same new _SessionTemporaryKey_.
+    The flag bit indicates that the sender has used a new _SessionTemporaryKey_ and the receiver SHOULD increment the Kri of the sender and derive the same new _SessionTemporaryKey_.

 - Scale Delta Time Last Received (SCALEDTLR)